Income tax Dates

 If you are registered for GST, the business expenses you claim will not include GST, when this applies.
 If you are not registered for GST, these expenses will include GST.

-If you have a mortgage you can claim the same proportion of your mortgage interest (but not the principal) paid during the year.
+If you have a mortgage, you can claim a portion of your mortgage interest (but not the principal) paid during the year.
 There is no GST involved in this.

 For GST, you can claim a portion or percentage of the GST on the expenses.